walawalagoose/TTD/README.md

 ## Acknowledgment

-This repository builds on prior open-source test-time adaptation codebases.
+This repository builds on prior open-source codebase [TTAB](https://github.com/LINs-lab/ttab).
 We thank the community for making reproducible research easier.

 For any additional questions, please feel free to [email](mailto:huangjiazhen1125@gmail.com) me.